-Create a new database in the MySQL Server using the MySQL
+Create a new MySQL database using the MySQL Command-Line Client program (

-Create a new ASP.NET Web Site in Visual Studio.
-If you are not sure how to do this, refer to Section 5.6, “Tutorial: Databinding in ASP.NET Using LINQ on Entities”, which demonstrates how to create a simple ASP.NET web site.
+Create a new ASP.NET website in Visual Studio.
+If you are not sure how to do this, refer to Section 6.4, “Tutorial: Data Binding in ASP.NET Using LINQ on Entities”, which demonstrates how to create a simple ASP.NET website.

 Add References to

-the membership provider
+machine.configfile to find the membership provider

 Add the attribute

 <membership> <providers> <add name="AspNetSqlMembershipProvider" type="System.Web.Security.SqlMembershipProvider" ... connectionStringName="LocalSqlServer" ... /> <add name="MySQLMembershipProvider" autogenerateschema="true" type="MySql.Web.Security.MySQLMembershipProvider, MySql.Web, Version=184.108.40.206, Culture=neutral, PublicKeyToken=c5687fc88969c44d" connectionStringName="LocalMySqlServer" ... /> </providers> </membership>Note

-on the database server, to contain the required tables for
+autogenerateschema="true"attribute will cause Connector/NET to silently create, or upgrade, the schema on the database server, to contain the required tables for storing membership information.

 It is now necessary to create the connection string referenced in the previous step.
 Load the

-web.config file into Visual Studio.
+web.configfile for the website into Visual Studio.

 Locate the section marked

 <connectionStrings>.
 Add the following connection string information.

-<connectionStrings> <remove name="LocalMySqlServer"/> <add name="LocalMySqlServer" connectionString="Datasource=localhost;Database=users;uid=root;pwd=password;" providerName="MySql.Data.MySqlClient"/> </connectionStrings>
+<connectionStrings> <remove name="LocalMySqlServer"/> <add name="LocalMySqlServer" connectionString="Datasource=localhost;Database=users;uid=root;pwd=password" providerName="MySql.Data.MySqlClient"/> </connectionStrings>

 The database specified is the one created in the first step.
 You could alternatively have used an existing database.

 ASP.NET supports the concept of locally and remotely authenticated users.
-With local authentication the user is validated using their Windows credentials when they attempt to access the web site.
+With local authentication the user is validated using their Windows credentials when they attempt to access the website.
 This can be useful in an Intranet environment.
-With remote authentication, a user is prompted for their login details when accessing the web site, and these credentials are checked against the membership information stored in a database server such as MySQL Server.
+With remote authentication, a user is prompted for their login details when accessing the website, and these credentials are checked against the membership information stored in a database server such as MySQL Server.
 You will now see how to choose this form of authentication.

-Now click the User Authentication Type link.
+Click the User Authentication Type link.

 Click the Select a different provider for each feature (advanced) link.

 Check that the necessary schema has been created.
 This can be achieved using

 Assuming all is present and correct, you can now create users and roles for your web application.
-The easiest way to do this is with the ASP.NET Web Site Administration Tool.
+The easiest way to do this is with the ASP.NET Website Administration Tool.
 However, many web applications contain their own modules for creating roles and users.
-For simplicity, the ASP.NET Web Site Administration Tool will be used in this tutorial.
+For simplicity, the ASP.NET Website Administration Tool will be used in this tutorial.

-In the ASP.NET Web Site Administration Tool, click the Security tab.
-Now that both the Membership and Role Provider are enabled, you will see links for creating roles and users.
+In the ASP.NET Website Administration Tool, click the Security tab.
+Now that both the membership and role provider are enabled, you will see links for creating roles and users.
 Click the Create or Manage Roles link.

 Click the Create User link.
 You can now fill in information about the user to be created, and also allocate that user to one or more Roles.

-Using the mysql command interpreter, you can check that your database has been correctly populated with the Membership and Role data.
+Using the mysql command interpreter, you can check that your database has been correctly populated with the membership and role data.